jsundt/bootstrap/docs/layout/grid.md

 ## Sass mixins

 When using Bootstrap's source Sass files, you have the option of using Sass variables and mixins to create custom, semantic, and responsive page layouts.
-Our [prebuilt grid classes](#example-stacked-to-horizontal) use these same variables and mixins to provide a whole suite of ready-to-use classes for fast responsive layouts.
+Our [predefined grid classes](#predefined-classes) use these same variables and mixins to provide a whole suite of ready-to-use classes for fast responsive layouts.

 ### Variables